Being Kind Gives Us An Evolutionary Advantage

 I would like to share my story: I’ve been volunteering for more than 20 years.
 When I first started volunteering, it was purely to satisfy the school community service requirements at that time.
 However, the main reason why I’ve continued for so long is the friendships that I’ve established throughout my years of volunteering, which have enriched my life deeply and the inspiration that I draw from all who have contributed numerous decades of their lives to the causes they choose.

-I think the first thing we need to do is to making the conscious decision volunteer.
+I think the first thing we need to do is to make the conscious decision volunteer.
 This decision necessarily means that some adjustments need to be made to accommodate this activity in our lives.
 For me, it propels me to become more effective and efficient at work.
 That allowed me to be able to spend my time volunteering.

 Hopefully, with us acting as positive role models for our children, they will grow up to be kinder and more inclusive individuals, including towards persons with disabilities.